Top accelerators that produce leading startups

 YC prides itself on being a group of hackers.
 “The most important thing we do is work with startups on their ideas,” said Geoff Ralston, President of Y Combinator.
 This hacker mentality leads to the YC team focusing on “figuring out how to make things people want.”

 The volume of companies also makes YC a great place to watch.
 While some accelerators may outrank them in exit rate, YC still has over 300 exits under its belt and counting.
-Teams that make it through YC are ready to hit the market with their product “Over the course of three months we usually manage to help founders come up with initial answers to all of [their biggest questions]” Ralston added.
+Teams that make it through YC are ready to hit the market with their product.
+“Over the course of three months we usually manage to help founders come up with initial answers to all of [their biggest questions]” Ralston added.

-TechStars
+2. TechStars

-Techstars is another accelerator with an impressive CV.
+Techstars is another accelerator with an impressive resume.
 Their list of alumni includes SendGrid, Outreach, SalesLoft, and ClassPass.
 Founded a year after Y Combinator in 2006, Techstars has helped launch more than 1,000 companies valued at a total of more than $21.3B.
 The program is three months long and centered around mentorship by connecting would-be founders to mentors and other professionals in the Techstars network.

 Techstars runs over 50 accelerators, all over the world, during any given year.
 These include several vertical-specific programs such as its Farm to Fork Accelerator, which offers startups exposure to FoodTech and AgTech investors.
 Other accelerators are sponsored by marquee corporate partners such as Colliers and its Proptech Accelerator.
 Others are locally-focused, regional programs across major cities.